 November 26, 1984: “The next generation of interesting software will be done on the Macintosh, not the IBM PC,” claims Microsoft co-founder Bill Gates in a BusinessWeek cover story.

 The claim would seem almost unthinkable coming out of Gates’ mouth just a few years later.
-But it comes at a time when Microsoft is best known as one of the biggest Mac developers.
+But it lands at a time when Microsoft is best known as one of the biggest Mac developers.

 Apple aims for the business market

-The BusinessWeek article was all about Apple’s plan to unseat IBM.
-It came at an interesting period in Apple history.
+The BusinessWeek article was all about Apple’s plan to unseat IBM, and it came during an interesting period in Apple’s history.
 In August 1981, the IBM Personal Computer arrived on the scene.
-It quickly gained ground on Apple, due to IBM’s reputation as a business computer giant.
+It quickly gained ground on Apple’s machines, due to IBM’s reputation as a business computer giant.

-A few years later, in early 1984, Apple launched the first-generation Macintosh, which met with critical success and big early sales.
+A few years later, in early 1984, Apple launched the first-generation Macintosh, which met with critical success and impressive early sales.
 Notably, it was accompanied by Ridley Scott’s iconic “1984” ad, in which the sinister Big Brother figure represented IBM.

-By late 1984, however, Mac sales started to stall.
+By the end of the year, however, Mac sales started to stall.
 Inside Apple, the decision was made to focus more on business customers.
 (Apple previously tried — and failed — to crack the biz market with the Apple III.)

 To do this, Apple CEO John Sculley dreamed up the “Test Drive a Macintosh” campaign.
 The goal?
 Encourage average customers to give Apple’s revolutionary new computer a chance.

 The real rival was Microsoft

-While Bill Gates’ quote about the Macintosh’s superiority was only a small part of the BusinessWeek article, it’s fascinating as a snapshot of his time as a Mac developer.
+While Bill Gates’ quote about the Macintosh’s superiority was only a small part of the BusinessWeek article, it provides a fascinating snapshot of his time as a Mac developer.
 It also reveals a massive blind spot on Apple’s part.

-The following year (after Steve Jobs left Apple), in an effort to keep Gates happy, Sculley struck a damaging deal with Gates that let Microsoft use “worldwide, royalty-free, perpetual” elements of the Mac operating system on Windows operating system.
+The following year (after Steve Jobs left Apple), in an effort to keep Gates happy, Sculley struck a damaging deal that let Microsoft use “worldwide, royalty-free, perpetual” elements of the Mac operating system in its Windows operating system.
 Before long, the two companies became archrivals.